-Legal Victory for Activists in Stuttgart Against Unlawful Attempts to Close Their Bank AccountsPublished on Fri May 27 2022
+Legal Victory for Activists in Stuttgart Against Unlawful Attempts to Close Their Bank AccountsPublished on Fri May 27 2022 - modified on Tue Jul 05 2022

 In a milestone ruling delivered on 26 April 2022 by the Regional Court of Stuttgart, attempts by the State Bank of Baden-Württemberg at financial deplatforming against Stuttgart Palestine Committee were found unlawful and the activists could retain access to their two bank accounts.
 This decision came less than one week after another legal victory for the Committee against the City of Stuttgart.